 SuperKEKB together with the Belle II detector are operating at the precision forefront.
 This is complementary to the energy forefront, which is the regime of operations of experiments at the LHC.
-To enable the most precise measurements possible, large statistics are vital, which is why SuperKEKB is aiming for a very high luminosity of 6×10^{35} cm-2 s-1, which however is yet to achieve.
-Nevertheless, SuperKEKB holds the world record in peak luminosity at 4.71×10^{34} cm-2 s-1 [26].
-The high peak luminosities are reached by highly focussing the beams at the interaction point.
-This is enabled by the so called nano beam scheme [6], which was introduced as part of the upgrade from the predecessor KEKB to SuperKEKB.
+To enable the most precise measurements possible, large statistics are vital, which is why SuperKEKB is aiming for a very high luminosity of $6 \times 10^{35}$ cm-2 s-1, which however is yet to achieve.
+Nevertheless, SuperKEKB holds the world record in peak luminosity at $4.71 \times 10^{34}$ cm-2 s-1 [26].
+The high peak luminosities are reached by highly focusing the beams at the interaction point.
+This is enabled by

-1SuperKEKB is an upgrade of the KEKB collider which was operated in conjunction with the Belle detector.
+&lt;sup>1SuperKEKB is an upgrade of the KEKB collider which was operated in conjunction with the Belle detector.